xoreaxecx/PEmimic/README.md

 ---

-Due to the low speed of calculating the checksum in python, two versions of the [library](https://github.com/xoreaxecx/ChecksumDll)
+Due to the low speed of calculating the checksum in python, two versions of the [checksum library](https://github.com/xoreaxecx/ChecksumDll)
 are included in the project (for [32 bit](https://github.com/xoreaxecx/PEmimic/blob/main/checksum32.dll) and [64 bit](https://github.com/xoreaxecx/PEmimic/blob/main/checksum64.dll) python interpreter).
 To force the
 script to use its own function, rename or remove the dll files from the directory.